 Your SAA reports should not be sent to the COPS Office.

-If the U.S. Department of Justice is your cognizant federal agency (see the Glossary of Terms in the appendices), consult the DOJ Grants Financial Guide for information on where the audit should be uploaded.
+If the U.S. Department of Justice is your cognizant federal agency (see the Glossary of Terms in the appendices), they should be sent to the Federal Audit Clearinghouse at: